openjs-foundation/cross-project-council/GOVERNANCE.md

 ### Eligibility to become a Regular member

-One must already be an [Active OpenJS Collaborator](#definition-of-an-active-openjs-collaborator), as described below, to be eligible to become a Regular Member of the CPC.
+One must already be an [Active OpenJS Collaborator][], as described below, to be eligible to become a Regular Member of the CPC.

 ### Means for approval/rejection, if citing project affiliation: (one of the following approvals is required)

 - Project representatives from the project the user is claiming affiliation with have the ability to approve/reject the nomination.
 - Voting members from the project the user is claiming affiliation with have the ability to approve/reject the nomination.

 Regular members can self-nominate by opening a PR to add themselves to the Regular member list in the [README.md][README].
-The PR should include information about how the potential new member has been active in the foundation or its member projects as described below in the [Active OpenJS Collaborator section](#definition-of-an-active-openjs-collaborator) of this document.
+The PR should include information about how the potential new member has been active in the foundation or its member projects as described below in the [Active OpenJS Collaborator][] of this document.

-In addition to the [Active OpenJS Collaborator requirement](#definition-of-an-active-openjs-collaborator), the PR to add a Regular member is approved when:
+In addition to the [Active OpenJS Collaborator][], the PR to add a Regular member is approved when:

 * There are no outstanding objections
 * There are two or more approvals by voting CPC members